walkingfearless/tudotypeschool/README.md

 3. Open `01_DOCUMENTATION/index.html` in your browser to access all course materials
 4. In your workshop folder, copy the `_TEMPLATE` folder inside `03_PROJECTS/` and rename it with your name

-The repository is public so you can experience the collaborative workflow of GitHub and version control — tools that are fundamental to font development.
+The repository is public so that the students can experience the collaborative workflow of GitHub and version control — tools that are fundamental to font development.